MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-extensions-microsoft-pay-payments.md

 - Customer payments appear faster on your bank account.
 - Customers have more ways to pay invoices.
 - Microsoft Pay offers a trustworthy payment service, which customers prefer to entering credit card information on unknown web sites.
-- Microsoft Pay offers multiple ways of handling payments, including credit card processing, WePay, PayPal, and other sources.
+- Microsoft Pay offers multiple ways of handling payments, including credit card processing, such as PayPal and Stripe.
 - The Microsoft Pay link can be embedded automatically on every invoice document or by the user.
 - Because this functionality is built as an extension, it gives you full control to enable it when and if your business processes require it.